Home Recipes Second courses Children's menu or what to feed your child

 5. Finely chop the potatoes and cabbage, grate the beets and carrots, and cut the onion in half and divide into layers.

-6. Add all 5-point ingredients and meatballs to boiling water, add bay leaf, salt and cook until tender.
+6. Place all ingredients from point 5 and meatballs into boiling water, add bay leaf, add salt and cook until tender.

 7. Before serving, you can add a spoonful of sour cream to the soup.